Figure 1: Butterfly Valves

 High performance butterfly valve designs use the pressure in the pipeline to increase the interference between the seat and the disc edge.
 These butterfly valves have higher pressure ratings and are prone to less wear.

 Butterfly valves can be connected to a piping system in different ways.
-The most common methods are wafer type or lug type.
-However, they can also utilize a flange or a tri-clamp connection.
+The most common methods are wafer type, lug type and flange connection.

 Figure 5: Butterfly valve connection types

 A wafer-style butterfly valve is the most economical version and it is sandwiched between two pipe flanges.
 This valve may or may not have flange holes outside of the valve body as seen in Figure 5.
-The pipe flanges are connected through long bolts that cross the entire valve body, as seen in Figure 6.
+The pipe flanges are connected through long bolts that cross the entire valve body.
 The sealing between the valve and pipe flanges is accomplished via gaskets, O-rings, and flat valve faces on both sides of the valve.
 This type of connection is designed for sealing against bi-directional differential pressures and to prevent backflow in systems designed for universal flow.

 Butterfly valves can be operated manually by handles and gears or automatically by electric, pneumatic or hydraulic actuators.
 These devices allow precise rotation of the disc to positions ranging from fully open to fully closed.
 A brief understanding of the different types of actuation methods are below.